Plaxton Pointer: Concept 2000

 In 1998, the Mayflower Group, owner of Alexander Coachbuilders, took over Dennis.
 The future of the Pointer at that time appeared uncertain as it was thought the Dart may be solely bodied by Alexander, and as a result, Plaxton built two Pointer bodies on the Volvo B6BLE chassis known as the Concept 2000.
 The project, however, was scrapped when Mayflower also purchased Plaxton, forming TransBus International.
-Certain design features of the scrapped Concept 2000 project have since been used on other designs, most notably the Alexander Dennis Enviro300 and Enviro500.
+Certain design features of the scrapped Concept 2000 project have since been used on other designs, most notably the Alexander Dennis Enviro300, the Alexander Dennis Enviro500, and the Blue Bird UltraLF.